inhoinno/Reader-Writer-BST/README.md

 # Reader-Writer-BST
-Simple Semaphore-based BST with Reader-Writer, inhoinno
+Simple Semaphore-based Concurrent BST with Reader-Writer, by Inho Song, Dankook UNIV. <br>
+This project is a personal extend study of DKU Operating System lecture, Professor Jongmoo Choi.<br>